ocsigen/quickstart-guide/202409-fun-ocaml.md

 ```
 {pause #sdkjf down-at-unpause=servicesdown}

-Add packages `ocsipersist-sqlite` and `eliom.server` to file `bin/dune`, in the "libraries" section.
+Add packages `ocsipersist-sqlite`, `ocsigenserver.ext.staticmod` and `eliom.server` to file `bin/dune`, in the "libraries" section and create the directories used in the configuration just above.

 Compile and run:
 ```bash
 $ dune exec mysite
 ```

+Go to [http://localhost:8080/foo](http://localhost:8080/foo) to test your program.

 {pause focus-at-unpause=servunit exec-at-unpause}
 ```slip-script
 document.querySelector("#servunit").classList.add("focused")